Snaptags/MIDI2LR/ControllerDocs/Behringer X-TouchMini.md

 Midi out messages recorded using MIDI-OX.
 No additional software has been installed, controller using factory settings.

+Assignments can be changed via X-Touch Editor, but all controls are limited to 7bit values only.
+Encoders can be set to continuous mode via 3 different behaviour patterns, see below.

+Assignment changes are stored in the device, you do not have to open the editor again, once you modified the controller to match your preferences.

 Encoders, factory setting
 -------------------------
 Endless, but do send 0-127 in factory setting.
 LEDs light up according to the value automatically.